philippta/flyscrape/README.md

 <br />

 <p align="center">
-<b>flyscrape</b> is an expressive and elegant web scraper, combining the speed of Go with the <br/> flexibility of JavaScript. — Focus on data extraction rather than request juggling.
+<b>flyscrape</b> is a standalone and scriptable web scraper, combining the speed of Go with the flexibility of JavaScript. — Focus on data extraction rather than request juggling.
 </p>

 <br />